Pelvic Health Physiotherapy

 • It is a hammock like muscle that supports the pelvic organs at the bottom of the pelvis

-• It also opens and closes the openings of the urethra and anus and vagina for females
+• It opens and closes the openings of the urethra and anus (and vagina for females)

-• It is involved in sexual function and is important for that all important orgasm
+• It is involved in sexual function and orgasm

 The pelvic floor will be relevant at different stages of your life.
 Such occasions when the pelvic floor is important are: